-Steps to use Area Table
+Steps to use Area Table:

-- 1. Click "Express Tools"> "Area Table" in turn. - 2.
+- 1. Click Express Tools > Dimension > Area Table. - 2.
 Popup "Area Table" dialog box. - 3.
 Click "Pick Point" or "Select Obj" to mark area. - 4.
 If the you checked "Generate Table", you need to determine the table location or the table to be added. - 5.
 Click the available point coordinate to go directly to the next process.
 Or select the available existing area table to enter the next process. - 6.
 After the table is created or selected, the area can be updated automatically by "Pick Point" or "Select Obj".

-16.13.
+16.12.
 Automatically Layer